roman-milk/roman-milk.github.io/melanies-memoirs-a-married-slut.md

  Finally, for his last orgasm of the day, he spewed his hot jism all over my sweaty, smiling face, and photographed the happy result.
 Then I licked it clean.
 I was definitely a cum whore now.

  We promised to stay in touch, and he emailed me all of the photos later that afternoon so I have them too.
 I had a feeling I'd never see Chuck again, and that was okay to me.
 Instead, as I drove home, I was focused on another looming feeling, one that was changing my view of myself.
 Despite all the guilt of lying to my husband to go downtown and cheat with a traveling businessman, I loved myself for doing it.
 I was hot, I made very sexy men horny for me, and the sex was amazing.
 I wasn't going to stop.
-Report_Story #2